Bethausen: Geography

 The relief is characterized by the predominance of the smooth surfaces of the Banat Plain, which extends as a gulf into the hills on Bega Valley.
 In the north, the commune's territory includes the last extensions of the Lipova Piedmont, and in the southeast the Făget Hills, located at the foot of the Poiana Ruscă Massif, from which they are separated by a chain of contact micro-depressions.

-The climate has a temperate character, with warm summers, not too cold winters, quite early springs and sometimes very long autumns.
+The climate has a temperate character, with warm summers, not-too-cold winters, quite early springs and sometimes very long autumns.

 The vegetation is rich in species.
-The plains and the meadows are used for various crops: wheat, barley, oat, corn, cabbage, melons, potatoes, orchards, etc. The commune's territory is part of the vegetation area of deciduous forests (Turkey oak, Hungarian oak, sessile oak, field maple, ash, black locust, etc.).
+The plains and the meadows are used for various crops: wheat, barley, oat, maize, cabbage, melons, potatoes, orchards, etc. The commune's territory is part of the vegetation area of deciduous forests (Turkey oak, Hungarian oak, sessile oak, field maple, ash, black locust, etc.).

 History

+Bethausen

 Bethausen is one of the youngest villages in Banat.
 It was founded in 1883 by colonization with Germans coming from Zichandorf, on the hearth of the former Romanian village Becliza or Betlinești.
-Germans gave it the name Bethausen, after the old name Betlinești; Hungarians called it Bethlenháza ("Bethlen's house"), and Romanians Betleaz.
+Germans gave it the name Bethausen, after the old name Betlinești; Hungarians called it Bethlenháza ("Bethlen's house"), and Romanians Becliza.
 In 1884 they built a Roman Catholic church here.
 By 1890 the commune was part of the district of Belinț.
-Until 1990 it was a predominantly German locality, but after their exodus to Germany, the Romanians became the majority.
+Until 1990 it was a predominantly German locality, but after the Germans' exodus to Germany, the Romanians became the majority.

+Cladova

+The earliest documented mention of the village dates back to 1308, when it was recorded under the name Kaladwa.
+Although historical information is limited, available evidence suggests that the settlement has been continuously inhabited by a Romanian population and persisted through the period of Ottoman rule.
+A 1501 Turkish defter refers to a settlement named Kalothoa, likely a mistranscription of the original name.
+After 1700, it became known as Kladova, and in 1921, following the unification of Banat with Romania, the village adopted its current name.